What is a Physician Liaison? Benefits of Hiring One

 • Informing physicians & staff about barriers to success within the industry & how to get past the barriers

-Physician relations liaisons come from a variety of backgrounds, such as pharmaceutical sales, medical device sales, healthcare marketing and recruiting.
+Physician relations liaisons come from a variety of backgrounds, such as pharmaceutical sales, medical device sales, healthcare marketing, and recruiting.
 To put it plainly — they are people-people.
-Their position functions as a mix of sales, consulting, customer service and even reputation management.
-When medical groups contract to bring a liaison on board, they know they are getting a well-trained, thoroughly-screened individual who know the market and how to help new businesses develop and reach their potential.
-They are adept at handling sensitive information and taking action to address issues as they arise, and maintain good relationships throughout the referral network.
+Their position functions as a mix of sales, consulting, customer service, and even reputation management.
+When medical groups contract to bring a liaison on board, they know they are getting a well-trained, thoroughly screened individual who knows the market and how to help new businesses develop and reach their potential.
+They are adept at handling sensitive information, taking action to address issues as they arise, and maintaining good relationships throughout the referral network.

 Benefits of Hiring a Physician Liaison